Eauix/Super-Tux-Additions/Jagged-Rock-Tileset/README.md

+## News (October 2024): Jagged Rock Tileset is officially added to vanilla Super Tux!
+The PR has been approved and merged, and with it comes many sign redesigns, 3 new sign styles and level-themed sign overlays along all the rock stuff

-## News: Jagged Rock Tileset is coming to vanilla Super Tux!
+## News (May 2024): Jagged Rock Tileset is coming to vanilla Super Tux!
 There's an open PR to add those tiles to the game, it is 100% complete and only awaiting for approval and merging

 # Jagged Rock Tileset v2.1